Guide to New Jersey employee benefits and HR rules

 Salary history inquiry restrictions

-Employers are prohibited from making salary history inquiries and salary-related activities, including:
+Employers can’t make salary history inquiries and salary-related activities, including:

-- Screening applicants based on their salary history, which includes prior wages, salaries, or benefits, or
+- Screening applicants based on their salary history, which includes prior wages, salaries, or benefits

 - Requiring that an applicant's salary history satisfies any minimum or maximum criteria.